Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

 \subsection{Hierarchical $\beta$-models}

-We apply an analogous approach to that of the previous section, this time for the $\beta$-model instead of the Erd\"{o}s-R\'{e}nyi.
-The directed version of $\beta$-model is the $p_1$ model, and the following approach can further generalize for $p_1$ with some more technicalities.
-This is provided in the Appendix. \paragraph{$\beta$-models.} In $\beta$-models, it is also assumed that edges occur independently, and the probability $p_{ij}$ of observing an edge between nodes $i$ and $j$ is parameterized as follows:
+Next, we apply an approach analogous to the one described in the previous section to the $\beta$-model.
+The directed version of $\beta$-model is the $p_1$-model \cite{hol81}, and the following approach can further generalize for $p_1$-model with few minor additional technicalities.
+For brevity, we have not included this in this paper.

+In $\beta$-models, it is also assumed that ties occur independently, and the probability $p_{ij}$ of observing a tie between nodes $i$ and $j$ is parameterized as follows:

-where $\beta_i$ can be interpreted as the propensity of node $i$ to have edges.
+where $\beta_i$ can be interpreted as the propensity of node $i$ to have ties.
 The probability of observing a network is

 In this case, the model above, which is the model for the baseline, can be considered to be $\tilde{u}_{ij}=e^{(\beta_i+\beta_j)x_{ij}}$ and $1/(1+e^{(\beta_i+\beta_j)})$ can be left in the normalizing constant $\tilde{u}$.